dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 [!code-csharp[](enforcing-ssl/sample/Startup.cs?name=snippet2&highlight=5-12)]

 * Sets the preload parameter of the Strict-Transport-Security header.
-Preload is not part of the [RFC HSTS specification](https://tools.ietf.org/html/rfc6797), but is supported by web browsers to preload HSTS sites on fresh install.
+Preload isn't part of the [RFC HSTS specification](https://tools.ietf.org/html/rfc6797), but is supported by web browsers to preload HSTS sites on fresh install.
 See [https://hstspreload.org/](https://hstspreload.org/) for more information.
 * Enables [includeSubDomain](https://tools.ietf.org/html/rfc6797#section-6.1.2), which applies the HSTS policy to Host subdomains.
 * Explicitly sets the max-age parameter of the Strict-Transport-Security header to 60 days.
 If not set, defaults to 30 days.
 See the [max-age directive](https://tools.ietf.org/html/rfc6797#section-6.1.1) for more information.
 * Adds `example.com` to the list of hosts to exclude.